Author Archive

 “Pool noodles” are colorful, inexpensive and give your guests a little something to float around with in the pool.
 You can pick them at the dollar store while you’re buying your fun plastic drink-ware.
 Be sure to check out Moxie Girls tips for adding a first-aid kit as well as other thoughtful touches your guests will appreciate, “That’s a Nice Touch”

-Moxie Girl is your vacation rental specialist, all year round!
+Moxie Girl is your vacation rental, Airbnb, and Vrbo specialist, all year round!
 We’re always sharing helpful hints to make your life easier and keep your guests happy, so check back often for more from Moxie!

 Happy National Tequila Day